0xProject/0x-docs/docs/0x-price-api/api-references/overview.md

 ## Introduction

-**The Swap API is the liquidity and data endpoint for DeFi.** It lets you access aggregated liquidity from tens of on-chain and off-chain decentralized exchange networks, across multiple blockchains.
-It comes with many parameters to customize your requests for your application and your users.
+**The Price API provides access to real-time DEX prices for token pairs.** It lets you access aggregated liquidity from tens of on-chain and off-chain decentralized exchange networks, across multiple blockchains.
+It comes with many parameters to customize your requests.

 We offer hosted versions for different EVM-compatible networks.